dansholds/grapple-comps-min/content/posts/15350-combat-sports-report-nogi-tournament-1500-payout-.md

 Time Limits and Match Procedure

-All 16 Man Tournament Matches will consist of a: 7 minute regulation period.
+All 16 Man Tournament Matches will consist of a- 7 minute regulation period.
 During the regulation period no formal points will be awarded; however, the referee will be scoring the match in its entirety based on the Judging and Scoring Criteria (see below).
 Upon expiration of the regulation period, should no submission occur, the referee will render a decision and the winner will advance.
 The tournament is single elimination; but, should a match winner be unable to advance the referees will collaborate to chose an eliminated fighter to return to the competition as a replacement.
 The tournament champion will be awarded $1500 cash.

 Weight Classes